IntelliTect/Coalesce/docs/stacks/ko/client/external-view-model.md

 # TypeScript External ViewModels

-For all [External Types](/modeling/model-types/external-types.md) in your model, Coalesce will generate a TypeScript class that provides a barebones representation of that type's properties.
+For all [External Types](/modeling/model-types/external-types.md) in your model, Coalesce will generate a TypeScript class that provides a bare-bones representation of that type's properties.

 These ViewModels are dependent on [Knockout](http://knockoutjs.com/), and are designed to be used directly from Knockout bindings in your HTML.
 All data properties on the generated model are Knockout observables.